 Generally, donations of cash or property to charity are deductible on your personal tax return.
-The deduction for charitable contributions is usually limited to 50% of your AGI.
+The deduction for charitable contributions is usually limited to 60% of your AGI under the recent tax law.
 The limit falls to 30% for gifts to private charities and gifts of appreciated stock.
-First deduct gifts that qualify for the 50% limit, then other gifts.
+First deduct gifts that qualify for the 60% limit, then other gifts.
 In general, there's a five-year carryover for gifts you can't deduct this year.
 The IRS website (www.irs.gov) has a database, updated monthly, of charities eligible to receive deductible contributions.

 You can deduct the full market value of capital assets you donate to charities without paying taxes on their appreciation (limited to 30% of AGI).
-Tax-free direct transfers up to \$100,000 to an eligible charity by IRA holders age 701⁄2 and older has been reinstated as a permanent tax break.
+Tax-free direct transfers up to \$100,000 to an eligible charity by IRA holders age 72 and older has been reinstated as a permanent tax break.